My Opinion on How Long Does Ketamine Work for Depression & My Experience

-The High Guide’s creator and host April Pride continues sharing her post-pandemic personal journey and opens up about her change of heart as it relates to ketamine-assisted therapy after her own transformative telehealth treatments.
-April credits ketamine with helping her through post-divorce depression that was compounded by daily cannabis dependency.
+“How long does ketamine work for depression?” is a questions often posed to show creator and host April Pride.
+In this episode she continues sharing her post-pandemic personal journey and opens up about her change of heart as it relates to ketamine-assisted therapy after her own transformative telehealth treatments.
+April’s credits ketamine with helping her through post-divorce depression that was compounded by daily cannabis dependency.

 After listening to this episode, you will have a better understanding of: